 Marketing is about building relationships and trust through promotion.
 What a candidate does in their free time can say a lot about how they’ll relate to clients and co-workers and how they’ll present information.

 It also just goes to show that they’re passionate about something.
-One doesn't have to write a blog, do photography or be instafamous in their spare time to be a fantastic marketer.
-Your perfect candidate could love spending time baking at home or playing in a jazz band, what's important is that they show they’re dedicated and passionate.
+To be a fantastic marketer, one doesn't have to write a blog, photograph, or be TikTok-famous in their spare time.
+Your perfect candidate could love spending time baking at home or playing in a jazz band.
+What's important is that they show they’re dedicated and passionate.

-15. If something doesn’t go according to plan, what do you do?
+15. What do you do if something doesn’t go according to plan?

 What to look for: High emotional intelligence and someone who can roll with the punches.